Fracking in the United States: North Carolina

-In 2012, the state had estimated reserves of 83 million barrels of natural gas liquids, which was said to equal a 5-year supply.
+In 2012, the state had estimated reserves of 83 million barrels of natural gas liquids.
 On July 2, 2012, hydraulic fracturing (fracking) and horizontal drilling were legalized under Session Law 2012-143 (S. 820).
 The North Carolina Department of Environmental Quality (NCDEQ) requires companies to still obtain a permit before they allow any drilling.
 This 2012 legalization comes after a 1945 law that banned horizontal drilling, a key component of fracking.
 Legislation was then passed in 2014 to create the Oil and Gas Commission which would replace the Mining and Energy Commission.
 Despite the fact that laws were passed to make fracking legal, as of July 2017 there have been no steps to drill or even build a well.

 In late 2017, the construction of the Atlantic Coast Pipeline started.
 A $6 billion project, the pipeline is planned to be routed parallel to I-95 in North Carolina.
 The Atlantic Coast Pipeline is being built by energy companies Duke Energy and Dominion Energy with the goal of providing natural gas to residential and industrial areas of North Carolina.
 The natural gas that will be transported in the pipeline is from Pennsylvania and West Virginia, fracked from the Marcellus Shale.
 The North Carolina portion of the pipeline will cross 320 North Carolina streams.
 In December 2018, the construction was halted in Virginia due to its impact on endangered species, and its crossing of the Appalachian Trail.
 There has been argument over the pipeline between North Carolina politicians and the governor over the funding of the pipeline.